Bob Arum says he would be interested in making a fight between Vasily Lomachenko and WBC 135-lb champion Devin Haney next.

-Arum says besides Haney, he would like to match Lomachenko against Ryan Garcia, Oscar Valdez or set up a rematch with Teofimo.
+Arum says besides Haney, he would like to match Lomachenko against Ryan Garcia and Oscar Valdez or set up a rematch with Teofimo.

-Of the three options, Arum mentioned for Lomachenko, likely only Oscar Valdez would face Loma.
-Ryan Garcia, Teofimo, and Haney haven’t shown interest in facing Lomachenko.
+Of the three options Arum mentioned for Lomachenko, only Oscar Valdez would likely face Loma.
+Ryan Garcia, Teofimo, and Haney aren’t interested in facing Lomachenko.

-That’s a fight that Arum would likely make, Lomachenko vs. Teofimo, but it’s not entirely up to him.
+Arum would likely make Lomachenko vs. Teofimo a fight, but it’s not entirely up to him.
 Teofimo has to want a rematch with Lomachenko, and thus far, he’s not excited about facing him again.

 “Loma-Haney, that’s a fight that we would certainly consider,” said Arum to Barbershop Conversation about his interest in matching Vasily Lomachenko against WBC lightweight champion Devin Haney.